 Who is it for?

-The important thing to note here is that this hair loss remedy is suitable for men and women alike.
+The important thing to note here is that low-level laser therapy is suitable for men and women alike.
 Overall, it is intended for people who experience pattern baldness or thinning hair.
 That is, it won’t work for just anyone.

 What‘s cool about it?